read-0nly/Rust-coop-survival/README.md

 - ~Remove downsides to eating human meat~ < Done but in a lazy way - it would be better to modify the prefab defaults
 - ~add chance of cannibal status~ < Done
 - ~Cannibalism lowers hunger.max by A LOT but boosts max health.
 You can have more health than normal - as long as you KEEP EATING~ < Done but hackish and lazy
-- *Cannibalism should grant nightvision* < Refuses to work - Current focus
+- ~Cannibalism should grant nightvision~
 - Base hunger and thirst reduced, driving more focus on scavenging
 - On death, some sort of log function tugs max health towards hunger/max point.
 So if you die hungry, you respawn with lower max health.
 Drive more scavenging
 - Reduce gather rates considerably, increase loot tables especially of basic things like tools.